 Criteria Explanation Comments locations and appropriate sectional views.
 Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
 Historical and open file reports have been collated and are consistent across numerous companies' projects on the Olaroz Salar and Salar de Cauchari (to the south) - the Company has not validated these results but has no reason to doubt the balanced reporting of the various technical open file reports.
-The results in this announcement are from the sixth (SOZDD006) hole drilled by the Company on the Solaroz Concessions.
+The (progress) results in this announcement are from the sixth (SOZDD006) hole drilled by the Company on the Solaroz Concessions.
 Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations, geophysical survey results, geochemical survey results, bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or containing substances.
 As part of the review of exploration results in the Olaroz Salar, the Company has analysed a number of Gravity and AMT surveys conducted by Orocobre, some of which were undertaken over or closely adjacent to the Solaroz Concessions.
 The proximity of these surveys has been very useful and highly encouraging for the Company to develop in greater detail an exploration outline for the Solaroz Concessions.
 The Gravity Line surveys undertaken by Orocobre were conducted principally to determine the depth below surface to the basement rock in the Olaroz Salar, which practically sets the lowest depth limit to which lithium-rich brines could be encountered in the basin.
 The AMT Line surveys (which measure resistivity) were conducted to identify the interfaces between fresh water and the more conductive brines, facilitating the identification of the location and extent of potentially lithium-rich brines occurring above the basement rock.
 The Company has undertaken its own geophysics programme across all the Solaroz Concessions, comprising: Passive seismic surveys, to determine the depth of the underlying basement rock (i.e. the theoretical limit of potential lithium mineralisation) underneath the concessions; and Transient Electromagnetic geophysics (TEM), to identify the location and thickness of potential lithium-hosting conductive brines underneath the Solaroz Concessions.
 Further details are also in the Company's ASX announcement dated 18 August 2022 entitled "Highly Encouraging Geophysics Paves Way for Commencement of Drill Testing of Brines at Solaroz".
-Some of the TEM survey lines undertaken across the Solaroz Concessions (also identified) are also shown in Figure 6 of the Company's ASX announcement dated 16 November 2022 entitled "Drilling Completed at Maiden Drillhole at Solaroz Lithium Brine Project".
-Two passive seismic surveys have been carried out - an initial survey consisting of lines in different orientations through the Solaroz Concessions, followed by a more detailed grid programme, with ~1,242 sta
+Some of the TEM survey lines undertaken across the Solaroz Lithium Brine Project".
+Two passive seismic surveys have been carried out - an initial survey consisting of lines in different orientations through the Solaroz Concessions, followed by a more detailed grid programme to develop the geological model for the Project and the resource model for the mineral resource estimate.
+The field and assa hole logging at the first drillhole (SOZDD001, located on the Mario Angel concession) at Solaroz has also been previously